Neu! (album)

-Neu! is the debut studio album by German krautrock band Neu!, released in 1972 by Brain Records.
+Neu! is the debut studio album by the German krautrock band Neu!, released in 1972 by Brain Records.
 It was the first album recorded by the duo of Michael Rother and Klaus Dinger after leaving Kraftwerk in 1971.
-They continued to work with producer Konrad "Conny" Plank, who had also worked on the Kraftwerk recording sessions.
+They continued to work with producer Conny Plank, who had also worked on the Kraftwerk recording sessions.

 Upon release, the album was largely ignored internationally but did well in West Germany, selling 35,000 copies.
-In 2001, the album was reissued by Grönland and then licensed to Astralwerks for US distribution.
+In 2001, the album was reissued by Grönland Records and then licensed to Astralwerks for US distribution.
 In 2014, Fact named it the 36th best album of the 1970s.

 History

-Having broken off from an early incarnation of Kraftwerk, Michael Rother and Klaus Dinger quickly began the recording sessions for what would become Neu!.
+Having left an early incarnation of Kraftwerk, Michael Rother and Klaus Dinger quickly began the recording sessions for what would become Neu!.
 The pair recorded the album across four nights in December 1971 at Star Studios in Hamburg with producer and engineer Conny Plank.
 Dinger noted that Plank served as a "mediator" between the often disagreeing factions within the band.

-According to Dinger, the first two days were unproductive until he brought his taishōgoto ("Japanese banjo") to the sessions, a heavily treated version of which can be heard on "Negativland", the first of the album's six tracks to be recorded.
+According to Dinger, the first two days of the sessions were unproductive until he brought a taishōgoto ("Japanese banjo") to the sessions, a heavily treated version of which can be heard on "Negativland", the first of the album's six tracks to be recorded.
 It was during these sessions that Dinger first played his famous "motorik" beat, as featured on "Hallogallo" and "Negativland".
 Dinger claimed never to have used the term "motorik" himself, preferring either "lange gerade" ("long straight") or "endlose gerade" ("endless straight").
 He later changed the beat's "name" to the "Apache beat" to coincide with his 1985 solo album Néondian.

 The band was christened by Dinger (Rother had been against the name, preferring a more "organic" title) and a pop art style logo was created, featuring italic capitals.
 Dinger recalled Neu!'s logo: